sgaliamov/scurry/readme.md

    git rebase master
    ```
 1. Push all changes to remote.
 1. Create PR from release branch to *master*.
-It will trigger a build.
+Make sure that all checks pass.
 1. Increment version in [appveyor.yml](./appveyor.yml) and push again.
+It will trigger unnecessary build in [AppVeyor](https://ci.appveyor.com/project/sgaliamov/scurry), cancel and delete it.
 1. Set *Next build number* to *0* in [Settings](https://ci.appveyor.com/project/sgaliamov/scurry/settings)
 1. Squash and merge RP.
 1. AppVeyor will publish nuget package.